The-Warriors-Project/review-microservice/README.md

 1. Make sure you have Docker CLI set up for your OS.
 We are using [Docker with Ubuntu 22.04](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-22-04)

-2. If you have not already created a Docker image, run the following command:
+2. If you have not already created a Docker image, run the following command within the cloned repo:
 `docker build -t myimage .`

-3. After you have created your Docker image, you can launch the container with the following command:
+3. After you have created your Docker image, you can launch the container with the following command within the cloned repo:
 `docker run -d --name mycontainer -p 5011:5011 myimage`

 4. Make sure the AWS RDS instance is on.